HilayMehta/ColdEmailOutreachAgent-n8n-/README.md

    Generates a short, professional outreach message for each selected contact using a predefined prompt.

 5. **Read/Write Files from Disk**
-   Loads the resume (PDF) from your local directory for email attachment.
+   Loads the resume (PDF) from the local directory for email attachment.

 6. **Send a Message (Gmail)**
    Sends the personalized email to each contact with the generated message and attached resume.